Routine. Routine. Routine.

 When a child knows what to expect, their world is more comfortable, it makes sense.

-Erin explains what routines do for the child:
+Erin explains what routines for kids can do:

 A routine lets a child know what to expect.